nathmota/funda-analysis/README.md

     # Go into the repository
     $ cd funda-analysis
     ```
-2. Install the dependencies using pip or you preferred virtual environment:
+2. Install the dependencies using pip (directly or from within you preferred virtual environment):
     ```bash
     pip install -r requirements.txt
     ```
-3. Open the [Funda Scraper](https://github.com/whchien/funda-scraper), set the arguments as your needs, and your file path.
-   For this project, the follow arguments has been used:
+3. **(optional)** Edit the parameters used for web scraping as you need (on the `src/webscraping_script.py` file).
+The default parameters used for this project were following:
    ```bash
     raw_folder_path = "project_path/funda-analysis/data/raw/"
     provincies = ["provincie-drenthe", "provincie-groningen", "provincie-flevoland", "provincie-friesland", "provincie-zeeland", "provincie-limburg", "provincie-utrecht", "provincie-overijssel","provincie-gelderland","provincie-noord-brabant","provincie-noord-holland","provincie-zuid-holland"]